Anna McShane, Gong Alumni

 Improved communication skills are another well documented advantage of multilingualism.
 Various studies have shown that children growing up in environments where more than one language is spoken were better at understanding other people’s perspectives, a key social skill that drives good communication.
 Multilingualism can also bring heightened sensitivity towards cultural awareness.
 Speaking different languages makes you more open to dialogue with other cultures.

-As communications experts working with a global client base, the skills that multilinguals bring to our industry are undeniable.
-Gong’s African client base makes us especially aware of this.
+As international sustainability PR experts working with a global client base, the skills that multilinguals bring to our industry are undeniable.
+Gong Kenya’s African client base makes us especially aware of this.
 We work with a variety of businesses across a continent that is home to more than 2,000 distinct languages – a third of the world’s languages.
-In a core team of 15, we’re proud to speak a total of 12 languages between us, from Greek to Kiswahili.
+In a team of 30, we’re proud to speak a total of 13 languages between us, from Arabic to Yoruba.
 Cultural awareness and sensitivity are a core part of what we do as communicators, and linguistic diversity is a notable valuable asset.

 If you are looking for opportunities to join a corporate communications firm in the UK, please feel free to explore our vacancies.
 We are growing at Gong and would be interested in hearing from sustainability PR experts who share our passion for purpose-driven brands making a positive impact.